Starter for Ten (novel): Class

 One of the major themes in Starter for Ten is social class.
 Brian Jackson is a working-class teenager from a one-parent family.
 His mother works in the chain-store Woolworths.
 On attending the prestigious University, Brian is aware that his state school background and working-class roots make him stand out.
 In an interview in The Guardian, the novel's writer David Nicholls expands on this theme.

+Adaptations

+Film adaptation

+The novel was adapted into a film in 2006 with screenplay by Nichols and directed by Tom Vaughan, starring James McAvoy as Brian.

+Stage musical adaptation

+The novel and film was adapted into a stage musical with music and lyrics by Hatty Carman and Tom Rasmussen, and book and lyrics by Emma Hall and Charlie Parham.
+It opened at the Bristol Old Vic in February 2024.